-To solve the convex formulation \eqref{eq:opt-ene-bb}, several numerical methods have been developed.
-The original work by Benamou and Brenier \cite{bb00} focused on the dual problem of \eqref{eq:opt-ene-bb} and applied the alternating direction method of multipliers (ADMM), which was commonly known as ALG2 \cite{glowinski75,gabay76}.
+To solve \eqref{eq:opt-ene-bb}, several numerical methods have been developed.
+The original work of Benamou and Brenier \cite{bb00} focused on the dual problem of \eqref{eq:opt-ene-bb} and applied the alternating direction method of multipliers (ADMM), which was commonly known as ALG2 \cite{glowinski75,gabay76}.
 Their approach used a centered finite-difference grid in the spatial domain.
-Later, by treating the algorithm in \cite{bb00} as the Douglas-Rachford splitting method, Papadakis et al. \cite{papa14} proposed solving \eqref{eq:opt-ene-bb} via other proximal splitting schemes and further taking advantage of the staggered grid discretization.
+Later, by treating the algorithm in \cite{bb00} as the Douglas-Rachford splitting method, Papadakis et al. \cite{papa14} proposed solving \eqref{eq:opt-ene-bb} via other proximal splitting schemes and further took advantage of the staggered grid discretization.
 Compared to centered grids, staggered grids help avoid the odd-even decoupling problem that occurs with centered grids, enhancing the stability of discretized models \cite[Section 8]{cfd}.
-More recently, Yu et al. \cite{yjj24} proposed a numerical method based on the accelerated proximal gradient method \cite{fista}, also known as the fast iterative soft threshold algorithm (FISTA), combined with staggered grids in the time-space domain and the multilevel initialization technique of \cite{ljl21}.
-The corresponding numerical results suggest that the multilevel-based FISTA is several times faster than the other approaches it was compared with.
-Although ADMM and proximal splitting schemes are efficient for discrete DOT problems of moderate size, their numerical performance struggles with large discrete grids, e.g., one $64\times 256\times 256$ staggered grid in a $2$-dimensional spatial space.
-The multilevel-based FISTA provides more scalability for large-scale discrete problems but exhibits instability when one of the probability densities $\rho_0$ and $\rho_1$ is only non-negative.
-Consequently, it remains a challenging problem to solve large-scale discrete DOT problems efficiently, especially when the two densities involved are merely non-negative (without a positive lower bound).
+More recently, Yu et al. \cite{yjj24} applied the accelerated proximal gradient method \cite{fista}, also known as the fast iterative soft threshold algorithm (FISTA), combined with staggered grids in the time-space domain and the multilevel initialization technique of \cite{ljl21}.
+The corresponding numerical results suggest that the multilevel-based FISTA is several times faster than the other approaches with which it was compared.
+Although ADMM and proximal splitting schemes are efficient for discrete DOT problems of moderate size, their numerical performance struggles with large discrete grids, e.g., a $64\times 256\times 256$ staggered grid in a $2$-dimensional spatial space.
+The multilevel-based FISTA provides more scalability for large-scale discrete problems but exhibits instability when one of the probability densities $\rho_0$ and $\rho_1$ is not strictly positive.
+Consequently, it remains a challenging problem to solve large-scale discrete DOT problems efficiently.